 When we compare these two terms, a pilot is a more advanced testing stage than POC.
 The pilot is, in fact, the final testing phase before the product goes into production.

-During this stage, customers are allowed to try and test the product, ensuring it will indeed perform the function it is designed for.
-In most cases, you will test pilots on a small number of customers.
+During this stage, customers are allowed to try and test the product, ensuring it indeed perform the function it is designed for.
+In most cases, test pilots on a small number of customers.

 What comes first, proof of concept or pilot?